Baburao2342/sigma/README.md

 # SIGMA - Brotherhood Beyond Time 🌌

-Welcome to **SIGMA**, a heartfelt website created to celebrate the unbreakable bond of friendship between a group of legends.
+Welcome to **SIGMA**, a heartfelt website I created to celebrate the unbreakable bond of friendship between a group of legends.

 This isn't just a page — it's a tribute.
 A digital monument to the memories, chaos, late-night calls, inside jokes, and brotherhood that goes *beyond time*.